-When a participant requests to add a new household member who is at least 6 years of age, or who is under the age of 6 and has an SSN, the participant must provide the complete and accurate SSN assigned to each new member at the time of reexamination or recertification, in addition to the documentation required to verify it.
-PHA may not add the new household member until such documentation is provided.
+When a participant requests to add a new household member who is at least six (6) years of age, or who is under the age of six (6) and has an SSN, to the family, the participant must disclose the SSA-assigned SSN and provide the PHA with the documents referenced above at the time of the such request, or at the time of processing the interim or annual reexamination of family income and/or composition.
+If the family is unable to provide the required documentation of the SSN, the PHA shall not add the new household member to the family composition until the family provides such documentation.

-When a participant requests to add a new household member who is under the age of 6 and has not been assigned an SSN, the participant must provide the SSN assigned to each new child and the required documentation prior to the child being added to the household.
-A 90-day extension will be granted if PHA determines that the participant's failure to comply was due to unforeseen circumstances and was outside of the participant's control.
-During the period PHA is awaiting documentation of the SSN, the child will be not be counted as part of the assisted household.
+When a participant requests to add a new household member who is under the age of six (6) and has not been assigned an SSN, the participant must provide the SSN assigned to each new child and the required documentation within ninety (90) calendar days of the child being added to the household.